Management

 Board of Directors meetings

-Mr. Kanji Nishiura has abundant knowledge and experience in corporate management, non-ferrous metal business, and various other businesses.
-Mr. Kanji Nishiura is expected to participate in the Board decision-making, providing his advice particularly on long-term projects and comprehensive plans aimed toward the sustainable growth and medium- to long-term enhancement of the corporate value of the Group by utilizing his knowledge and experience.
-He is also expected to perform a check function on management by participating in decision-making at the Board of Directors from an independent and objective standpoint, and to oversee the management on behalf of shareholders and other stakeholders by being involved in decision-making regarding nominations and remunerations of directors and executive officers as a member of the Governance Committee.
-Accordingly, the Company expects that he will realize the further improvement of quality of the decision-making by the Board of Directors and the enhancement of the monitoring function, and has appointed him as Outside Director.
+Mr. Koji Takeuchi has abundant experience in the research and development of substrate materials for semiconductor packaging as well as in the electronic materials business at Ajinomoto Co., Inc. He also had served as Member of the Board and Vice President of its major subsidiary and has abundant knowledge and experience in corporate management and regarding advanced materials.
+He participates in the Board decision-making, providing his advice particularly on research and development as well as materials business, which is aimed toward the sustainable growth and mid- to long-term enhancement of the corporate value of the Group by utilizing his knowledge and experience.
+He performs a check function on management by participating in decisionmaking at the Board of Directors from an independent and objective standpoint, and to oversee the management on behalf of shareholders and other stakeholders by being involved in decision-making regarding nominations and remunerations of directors and executive officers as a member of the Governance Committee.
+Accordingly, he realizes the further improvement of quality of the decision-making by the Board of Directors and the enhancement of the monitoring function.

 Board of Directors meetings